Miroshni4enko/test_best_practices/README.md

       end
     end
 ```

 There are several problems with these tests most of them because they are not isolated.
-The first problem, when you need to add some new test or change existed one you need to figure out what each let do and if you need it or not.
+The first problem, when you need to add some new test or change existed one you need to figure out
+what each `let` do and if you need it or not.
 The second problem, readability.
 It is really hard to understand, in which circumstance, for example, the last test should work.
-You need to understand each let, before, and shared examples.
+You need to understand each `let`, `before`, and `shared examples`.
 Also `super` is really awful.

 There are cool articles wrote by ThoughtBot, which helps you to avoid Mystery Guests:
-(DISCLAIMER: let, before and shared examples in most cases are evil )
+(DISCLAIMER: `let`, `before` and `shared examples` in most cases are evil )
  - https://thoughtbot.com/blog/mystery-guest
  - https://thoughtbot.com/blog/my-issues-with-let
  - https://thoughtbot.com/blog/lets-not

 ### BDD

 If we open the RSpec home page, there is a title ‘Behaviour Driven Development for Ruby’.
 So, for writing tests in BDD style, you don’t need cucumber or any other frameworks.
 Please, just use the `describe` block to test your feature or method, then inside use the `context` block, which should be starting with when, when, with, without, if, unless, for keywords.
-For auto check it in your project you can use rspec-rubocop gem and use the next cop. https://www.rubydoc.info/gems/rubocop-rspec/RuboCop/Cop/RSpec/ContextWording
+For auto check it in your project you can use rspec-rubocop gem and use the [next cop](https://www.rubydoc.info/gems/rubocop-rspec/RuboCop/Cop/RSpec/ContextWording).
-Please, don’t forget that test is a document, so don’t write description just to fill quotes, please think about it as you think about the naming of variables
+Please, don’t forget that test is a document, so don’t write description just to fill quotes, please think about it as you think about the naming of variables, methods and classes.

 Example of a good test:

 ```
 describe ‘user authentication’ do context ‘when a password is incorrect’ do
-    It ‘shows wrong password popup’ do
+    it ‘shows wrong password popup’ do
        …
     end
    end